Son demands Iran free ailing father for urgent medical care

 WASHINGTON (AP) — The son of an Iranian-American man who has been detained in Iran for more than five years called for his father’s immediate release on Monday so that he can receive emergency and potentially life-saving surgery.

-Baquer Namazi, 84, requires surgery within days to clear up a severe blockage in the main artery that supplies blood to his brain, according to his son, Babak, and the family’s lawyer, Jared Genser.
+Baquer Namazi, 84, requires an operation within days to clear up a severe blockage in the main artery that supplies blood to his brain, according to his son, Babak, and the family’s lawyer, Jared Genser.

 “My father has already lost so much precious time.
-I’m begging Iran to let him spend whatever small amount of time he has left with his family,” Babak Namazi told reporters Monday.
+I’m begging Iran to let him spend whatever small amount of time he has left with his family,” Babak Namazi told reporters Monday in urging Iran to lift a travel ban that has kept his father inside the country.

 The elder Namazi, a former UNICEF representative and dual Iranian-American national, was detained in 2016 when he traveled to Tehran to try to win the release of his son Siamak Namazi, a businessman arrested in Iran months earlier.
 Both Namazis were sentenced to 10 years in prison in Iran on what the United States and United Nations says were trumped-up spying charges.